-The multiple coupled circuit, defined in the aim of approaching the real structure of the rotor cage, supposes that this one gathers round a number of loops forming a polyphase winding.
-Each loop consists of two adjacent bars and the two portions of the end ring which connect them [1].
-Such a structure was used in aid of the induction machine diagnosis.
-Several studies were carried out in this axis, and made possible to reveal some phenomena rising from a defect.
-Such higher or lower sideband frequencies appear in the stator frequency spectral analysis of the line currents, the torque, the speed and the power.
-Some papers suppose a perfect distribution of the MMF in the air-gap, others adopt models taking into account the real distribution of machine's windings [2].
-In particular with the implication of winding function, then, MWFA [3], it is possible to detect some phenomena accompanying a probable eccentricity.
-Finally, the introduction of the axial dimension was used [4], [5].
-This approach takes advantage to define inductances of a machine by taking into account the skew of the slots, and it can be extended to the study of other types of axial asymmetries, namely, the axial eccentricities.
+The multiple coupled circuit, defined in the aim of approaching the real structure of the rotor cage, supposes that this one gathers a number of loops forming a polyphase winding, each loop consists of two adjacent bars and the two portions of the end ring which connect them [1].
+Such a structure was used with profit in the diagnosis of the induction machine.
+Several studies were carried out in this axis, and made possible to reveal some phenomena rising from a defect, such as appearance of higher or lower sideband frequencies than the stator frequency in the spectral analysis of the line currents, torque, speed and power.
+Some papers supposes a perfect distribution of the MMF in the airgap, others adopt models taking into account the real distribution of machine's windings [2], in particular with the implication of winding function, then, MWFA [3], where it is possible to detect some phenomena accompanying a probable eccentricity.
+And finally, the introduction of the axial dimension [4],[5].
+The model is thus ready to define inductances of a machine taking into account the skew of the slots, and which can be extended to the study of other types of axial asymmetries, namely, the axial eccentricities.

-In this work, a 2-D model of the induction machine will be approached while focusing the study on its first aim; the modelling of induction machine inductances with nonsinusoidal distribution of the stator winding, the axial and radial non-uniformity of the air gap.
-The study will be based on an extension of the MWFA, simulation results as well as comments will be exposed.
-H. Razik
+In this work, a 2-D model of the induction machine will be approached while focusing the study on its first aim; the modeling of induction machine with non-sinusoidal distribution of the stator winding, and non-uniformity of the air gap.
+Simulation results as well as comments will be exposed.